RedBearAK/toshy/README.md

 - AlmaLinux 9.3 (RHEL compatible)

     - Installed from KDE "live" ISO, updated from 9.2 to 9.3
-    - KDE Plasma desktop tested (Wayland+KDE supported)
+    - KDE Plasma desktop tested (Wayland session supported)
     - Some non-default (but official) repos like CRB will be enabled

 - [ AlmaLinux | Rocky Linux ] 9.2 (RHEL clones)

     - Tested with "Workstation" installer choice, not "Server with GUI"
     - Default GNOME desktop tested (Wayland session requires extension)
-    - KDE Plasma desktop tested (Wayland+KDE supported)
+    - KDE Plasma desktop tested (Wayland session supported)
     - Some non-default (but official) repos like CRB will be enabled

 - Eurolinux 9.2 (RHEL clone)